Lassi-Ahonen/java_homework_dir_gen/README.md

 # Java Homework Directory Generator
 A command line tool for creating directory structures for our java programming homework.

+I have included a template .java file alongside the program if you need it.

+Feel free to create issues here on Github for anything that does not work and L'll try to fix it when i have time.

 ## Usage
 ### Compile
 ```